TABLE OF CONTENTS

 Also of note is the Motor Vehicle Registration Regulation (Regulamento do Registo de Automóveis), governed by Decree-Law No 55/75 of 12 February 1975, which can be consulted at http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=606&tabela=leis

 Aircraft or autonomous equipment (engine, rotor, propeller, etc.) must be registered on the National Register of Aircraft.

 The application for registration is made using the form accompanied by the following documentation:

-- Bill of Sale or other document proving sale;
+- Contract of Purchase and Sale or other bill of sale;

 - Certificate of scrappage on the aircraft register of the country of previous registration, or certificate of non-registration;

 - Certificate of customs clearance in the case of an aircraft imported from a non-EU country;